Sea Spray Resort & Marina’s Aviation Partner

 - Bahamasair: Departing from West Palm Beach (PBI), Ft.
 Lauderdale (FLL), Miami (MIA) and Nassau, Bahamas (NAS)

 - Sky Bahamas: Departing from Ft.
-Lauderdale (FLL)
+Lauderdale (FLL) or from Nassau (NAS)

 - American Airlines: Departing from Miami (MIA)